Tkachov/ceu_pingus/UPDATE.md

-# Week 3 (08/06--15/06)
+# Week 4 (15/06--21/06)

 ## What I was supposed to do the past week?

+Port actions and Pingu completely (this will require partial porting of other classes).
+Transfer SDL events?

+## What I actually did the past week?

+## What I'll do this week?

+# Week 3 (08/06--14/06)

+## What I was supposed to do the past week?

 Work on more actions;
 May be port some code from classes which control the game (Server, World, etc);
-May be transfer SDL events directly to Ceu and react on some of those in already ported classes.
+May be transfer SDL events directly to Céu and react on some of those in already ported classes.

 ## What I actually did the past week?

+* closed issue #5 (BomberAction state machine);
+* ported all actions `draw()` and `update()` to Céu;
+* removed `update()` and `draw()` from C++ Pingu and PinguAction;
+* completely ported all the actions but Basher, Blocker, Bridger, Climber, Faller and Floater.

+Less important stuff:
+* removed Smashed and Telepored;
+* converted sounds and some textures;
+* added `type`, `CATCHABLE` & `CHANGE_ALLOWED` fields in PinguAction;
+* made a StateSprite wrapper and added some functions to work with Sprite, CollisionMask, Sound, WorldObj and Movers::LinearMover;

 ## What I'll do this week?

+Port actions and Pingu completely (this will require partial porting of other classes).
+Transfer SDL events?

 # Week-2 (01/06--07/06)